ansys/ansys-tools-repo-sync/README.rst

       --include-manifest <path-to-manifest>

 The options above are **compulsory** in order to run the tool.
 If an option is missing, the operation will fail.
-For more information on all the available flags for this tool, users can run
+For more information on all the available options for this tool, users can run

 .. code:: bash